 These days, many people are all out to create and market several things in the name of dermatological cleanse or soaps, scrubs, and what have you.

 The dangers of random application of toxic substances are another reason why many people's skin is suffering.
-The cases of clogged pores on the skin are caused by this where the pores are blocked and that eventually leads to a lack of air on the skin itself.
+The cases of clogged pores on the skin are caused by this act.

-When we exercise, we get to increase our heart rates and by so doing, there is an increased blood circulation throughout the body.
-This will mean that there will also be an increased supply of oxygen and nutrients to every part of the body, including the skin, which in turn nurtures the skin to be healthy.
+When we exercise, we get to increase our heart rates and by so doing, there is increased blood circulation throughout the body.
+This will mean that there will also be an increased supply of oxygen and nutrients to every part of the body, including the skin, which in turn nurtures the skin to be healthy and takes away toxins.